New York Car Accident Statistics

 Due to your state of mind immediately after an accident, it is best to not offer any opinions about who is at fault or who is to blame in an accident.

-Take Pictures.
+pictures to take after a car accidentTake Pictures.
 If possible, take pictures of the accident including the vehicles, the street or highway where it occurred, and anyone at the scene.

 If you are unable to take photographs yourself, ask someone else to do it for you.
 These photographs may prove extremely valuable at a later date in the effort to recover compensation.

-Get Contact Information.
+what to do after a car accidentGet Contact Information.
 Make sure you or someone with you gathers all the contact information possible.

 Take down names, addresses, phone numbers and insurance information of those involved in the accident and any witnesses present.
 Of course, contact your insurance company immediately as well.

 Contact a Car Accident Lawyer.
-After the accident, and as soon as possible, make sure you contact a qualified personal injury lawyer who focuses on car accident cases.
+After the accident, and as soon as possible, make sure you contact a qualified personal injury attorney who focuses on car accident cases.
 New York laws regarding car accidents can be complicated.
 You deserve to be represented by a true legal professional, who will protect your rights and pursue the level of financial compensation you deserve.

 Contact a Binghamton car accident attorney at Scott C. Gottlieb for a free consultation today.
 And remember, we never charge a fee to our personal injury clients unless we recover money for them.